Food, and especially nutrients, are essential for the body to function properly. They provide fuel for our cells and, therefore, our organs.

 Fiber has many beneficial effects on the body.

-Fibers, some with a prebiotic effect , nourish the microbiota which supports its development and functioning.
+The fibers, some of which have a prebiotic effect , nourish the microbiota, which supports its development and functioning.

-Due to its action in balancing the microbiota, fiber has a significant role in regulating digestive transit .
-Soluble fibers, capable of absorbing nearly 3 times their weight in water in the intestine, form a gel which slows intestinal transit.
-They should therefore be recommended in cases of diarrhea.
+Due to its microbiota-balancing action, fiber plays a significant role in regulating digestive transit .
+Soluble fiber, capable of absorbing nearly 3 times its weight in water in the intestine, forms a gel that slows down intestinal transit.
+It is therefore recommended in cases of diarrhea.

-Insoluble fiber can absorb nearly 25 times its weight in water, speeding up transit.
-They should therefore be recommended in cases of constipation.
+Insoluble fibers can absorb nearly 25 times their weight in water, which speeds up transit.
+They are therefore recommended in cases of constipation.

-Bioavailability is defined by the rate and quantity at which nutrients are absorbed.
-By forming a gel in the intestine, the fibers will slow down the absorption of nutrients in order to limit the occurrence of post-prandial hyperglycemia.
+Bioavailability is defined by the speed and quantity at which nutrients are absorbed.
+By forming a gel in the intestine, fiber will slow down the absorption of nutrients in order to limit the occurrence of postprandial hyperglycemia.

 List of foods rich in fiber

-For a healthy stomach, focus on regular consumption of foods rich in fiber:
+For a healthy stomach, prioritize regular consumption of foods rich in fiber:

-- Fruits and vegetables of all kinds, the richest of which are apples, red fruits, peas, cabbage, parsnips, etc.
+- Fruits and vegetables of all kinds, the richest of which are apples, red fruits, peas, cabbages, parsnips, etc.

 - Legumes : lentils, soybeans, beans, peas

-- Cereals (preferably whole): rice, wheat, rye, bulgur, quinoa, oats, barley
+- Grains (preferably whole): rice, wheat, rye, bulgur, quinoa, oats, barley

 - Oilseeds : almonds with skin, walnuts, hazelnuts, Brazil nuts, cashew nuts, etc.

-Our nutrition advice : Eat at least 2 different vegetables per day, raw or cooked/minimally processed, and include legumes in your plates.
-Likewise, integrate vegetarian meals based on legumes and cereals to vary the pleasures and provide the necessary dose of fiber per day.
+Our nutritional advice: Eat at least two different vegetables a day, raw or cooked/minimally processed, and include legumes in your meals.
+Also, include vegetarian meals based on legumes and grains to vary your enjoyment and provide the necessary dose of fiber per day.

 Tip #4 - Focus on spices

 To enhance your dishes and give a boost to digestion, it is interesting to add spices .
-Some can be aggressive for the body (chili pepper) while others have real virtues for the digestive system:
+Some can be aggressive for the body (chili) while others have real virtues for the digestive system:

 - Turmeric : modulation of the level of toxins and intestinal inflammation

-- Cumin : reduction of flatulence and stomach pain
+- Cumin : reduces flatulence and stomach pain

 - Fennel : promotes detoxification of the body